linhvuquach/every-link-I-wish-I-had-as-a-software-engineer/README.md

 I’ll try my best, to apply high standards of only allowing only the best links to make it here, so feel free to add one you think I'm missing, replace a poor link with a better one or make a case for a link to be removed (if it no longer works, or is inaccurate, etc.)

+# Give a Star! ⭐
+If you enjoy or are using this project to learn or begin your solution, please give it a star.
+Thanks!

 # Contributing
 If you're interested in contributing, you can create directly your PR on this repo.
 Your contributions, be they fix, add new links, or valuable insights, are highly appreciated.